Kuly14/DJED/README.md

 Because Bitcoin is not as volatile as other coins I moved the rmax to 700% and rmin to 300%

-This will help a lot because it will be pretty hard to find enough willing buyers of the Reserve Coin in though markets.

 ## To install